sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day4-and-paris/index.md

 the Phonetians.
 The next major civilization to settle the area was the Romans who named the area Lusitania.
 Ruins of structures they built still exist in some places.
-The next major influence was the Moors who occupied much of the Iberian peninsula during the NNNNNNNNNNNNNNNNNNNth to the NNNNNNNNNNNNNNNNNNNth centuries.
-After the Christian reconquest, the Kingdom of Portugal was established in 1143.
+The next major influence was the Moors who occupied much of the Iberian peninsula during the 8th to the 15th centuries.
+Portugal was retaken in the 12th century from the Moors during the Christian reconquest, the Kingdom of Portugal was established in 1143.
 From that point on, the borders of the country have not changed, and in that way, Portugal has a claim to the title of oldest country in Europe.
-After a revolution in the TODO>>>>>>>>>>> 1970's, Portugal became a Republic and it has been since that point.
+After much political upheaval in the 20th century (revolutions, coup d'état, and dictators), an bloodless revolution in the 1970's ushered in the Portuguese Third Republic which is the current government of the country.

-The 1754 earthquake + tsunami + fire destroyed most of the city hit many of the Muslim and Jewish areas weee saved since they were not celebrating all saints day
+TODO The 1754 earthquake + tsunami + fire destroyed most of the city hit many of the Muslim and Jewish areas were saved since they were not celebrating all saints day

 The earthquake was an example that the philosopher used to demonstrate that